pzompa/pp3-python-word-game/README.md

 - This screen gives the user a hint of the random word.
 - And prints blank spaces for each of the letters in the word
 - After guessing a correct letter, the guessed letter replaces the blank space.
+- If user guessed all the letters correctly, then he wins the game.
 - If the user guesses a letter that isn't in the word, the "attempts counter" increases
 - The user will be informed that the guessed letter is not in the word.
 - If the user uses up 10 allowed attempts, and still not guessed all the letters in the word, then the user looses the game and the word is shown.

 #### Option Screen - menu "2.
 Exit Game"
-- This screen displays a beautiful goodbye screen with a message thanking the user for playing the game
+- This screen displays a beautiful goodbye screen with a message thanking the user for playing the game.
 - This screen goes blank after 3 seconds and the game is over.

 ### Game Screen